WhiteShadow77/Queue-RESTAPI-job-batch-number-guesser/README.md

     * transaction=x, where x is number of transaction you want to see.

 * GET http://localhost:80/api/progress
-  Output the current information about the executing process: batch's id, succeeded, failed jobs, common progress.
+  Output the current information about the executing process: batch's id, succeeded, failed jobs, common progress level.

 * GET http://localhost:80/api/logs/clear
   Clear all the logs